girishgupta211-zz/MongoDBWithNode.js/README.md

 - MongoDB Schema Design
 - Relational Normalization
 - Modeling a Blog in Documents
-- Living Without Constraints
+- Living without Constraints
-- Living Without Transactions
+- Living without Transactions
 - One to One Relations
 - One to Many Relations
 - Many to Many Relations